roc-lang/roc/TUTORIAL.md

 Instead, we're using a `when` to tell when we've got a string or a number, and then calling either `Num.isNegative` or `Str.isCapitalized` depending on which type we have.

-We could take this as far as we like, adding more different tags (e.g. `BoolElem True`) and then adding more branches to the `when` to handle them appropriately.
+We could take this as far as we like, adding more different tags (e.g. `BoolElem Bool.true`) and then adding more branches to the `when` to handle them appropriately.

 ### Using tags as functions